Real open books and real contact structures: Real Giroux correspondence

 $\Box$ \\

-To finish the proof of Real Giroux Correspondence, we prove the following \begin{prop} Two real open books on the real contact manifold $(M,\xi,c_{M})$ supporting the real contact structure $\xi$ are related by positive real stabilizations and equivariant isotopy. \end{prop}
+To complete the proof of the claimed Real Giroux Correspondence, one needs to prove the following \begin{conj} Two real open books on the real contact manifold $(M,\xi,c_{M})$ supporting the real contact structure $\xi$ are related by positive real stabilizations and equivariant isotopy. \end{conj}

-{\it Proof:} The proof follows the idea of the non-real case proposed by E.~Giroux \cite{gi1,gi2}.
-It is enough to show that any real open book supporting $\xi$ comes from a real contact cell decomposition after possibly a number of positive real stabilizations.
-Then the rest of the proof will follow similar lines of the original proof.
+{\it Idea of the proof:} The proof will follow the idea of the non-real case proposed by E.~Giroux \cite{gi1}.
+There are two steps in the proof: showing that any real open book supporting $\xi$ comes from a real contact cell decomposition after possibly a number of positive real stabilizations; and that two such real contact cell decompositions are related by positive real stabilizations.
+The latter discussion follows closely the work of L.~Siebenmann \cite{si} and at least the content of that work can be repeated in the real setting. $\Box$ \\